zfdang/NavigationMenu/README.md

 Navigation Menu for iOS
 =============
+## Difference with original repo
+* Expose property / methods, so that menu can be hidden outside.
+* Tune title property, so title font will be shrinked if title string is too long; title width will be reduced if title string is short
+* add sample code for NavigationMenu to work properly in ViewController

+## Introduction
 *Version 1.0*

 Navigation Menu is an Objective-C component that adds possibility to show menu from navigation bar.